 Teenagers can gain great benefit from the gentle release of the CranioSacral system.

 “We have found that our son, who suffers from both a sensory integration disorder and a digestive disorder, has benefited from a multi-faceted approach combining diet, behaviour therapy ,occupational therapy and physical therapy, including Cranial therapy.
-These helped to reduce stress and anxiety in our son, which in turn helps to mitigate the effects of the disorders from which he suffers.
+These has helped to reduce stress and anxiety in our son, which in turn helps to mitigate the effects of the disorders from which he suffers.
 Whilst no one method can completely erase or overturn spectrum disorders in our opinion, a multi-faceted approach including Cranial therapy, can help a child to make genuine progress in recovering from such disorders.”

 For a very young baby the treatment can be carried out either lying on the therapy couch or while being held by the Therapist or parent.
 Sometimes the babies do cry during the treatment which is a natural response.